Empty generateStaticParams with Cache Components

 return [{ slug: 'hello-world' }, { slug: 'getting-started' }]

-If you don't know the actual values at build time but still want Cache Components, you can return a placeholder param for build-time validation:
+If you don't know actual values at build time, you can use a placeholder for validation.
+However, this defeats the purpose of build-time validation and should be avoided:

 export async function generateStaticParams() {